yajirobee/logs/_posts/2024-04-15-db_paper_reading.md

 However, encoding also adds significant computational overhead.
 As storage devices get faster, computation overhead gets more noticeable.
 It means no single encoding algorithm can handle all types of data sets and storage.
-We need to find a sweet spot of the trade off between I/O cost saving and computational overhaed.
+We need to find a sweet spot of the trade off between I/O cost saving and computational overhead.

 Also, mixing multiple encoding is possibly harmful for the following reason.